-- Acknowledge and draw on parental knowledge and expertise in relation to their child. - Focus on the student's strengths as well as areas of additional need; taking particular account of any disability. - Recognise the personal and emotional investment of parents and be aware of their feelings. - Ensure that parents understand procedures, are aware of how to access support in preparing their contributions, and are given documents to be discussed well before meetings. - Respect the validity of differing perspectives and seek constructive ways of reconciling different viewpoints. - Respect the differing needs parents themselves may have, for example a disability or communication or linguistic barriers. - Recognise the need for reasonable flexibility in the timing and structure of meetings.
+- Acknowledge and draw on parental/carer knowledge and expertise in relation to their child. - Focus on the student's strengths as well as areas of additional need, taking particular account of any disability. - Recognise the personal and emotional investment of parents/carers and be aware of their feelings. - Ensure that parents/carers understand procedures, are aware of how to access support in preparing their contributions, and, where relevant, are given documents to be discussed in advance of meetings. - Respect the validity of differing perspectives and seek constructive ways of reconciling different viewpoints. - Respect the differing needs parents/carers themselves may have, for example a disability or communication or linguistic barriers. - Recognise the need for reasonable flexibility in the timing and structure of meetings.

-Parents should:
+Parents/carers should:

-- Communicate regularly with their child's school/early education provider, and alert them to any concerns they have about their child's learning or provision. - Fulfil their obligations under home-school agreements which set out expectations of both parties. - Support the ethos and rules of the school including uniform, discipline and homework requirements. - Ensure their child has a quiet place to complete homework and supervise as necessary. - Hear their child read on a regular/daily basis especially if reading competence is a concern. - Help their child to develop organisation skills e.g. equipment, books and kit.
+- Communicate regularly with their child's school/early education provider, and alert them to any concerns they have about their child's learning or provision. - Fulfil their obligations under home-school agreements which set out expectations of both parties. - Support the ethos and rules of the school including uniform, discipline and homework requirements. - Ensure their child has a quiet place to complete homework and supervise as necessary. - Hear their child read on a regular/daily basis especially if reading competence is a concern. - Help their child to develop organisation skills e.g. equipment, books and kit. - Attend all meetings to discuss pupil progress and provision